huggingface/optimum-intel/README.md

 #### Export:

-To export a [model](https://huggingface.co/docs/optimum/main/en/intel/openvino/models) hosted on the [Hub](https://huggingface.co/models) you can use our [space](https://huggingface.co/spaces/echarlaix/openvino-export).
-After conversion, a repository will be pushed under your namespace, this repository can be either public or private.

 It is also possible to export your model to the [OpenVINO IR](https://docs.openvino.ai/2024/documentation/openvino-ir-format.html) format with the CLI :

 ```plain